Lachie Sullivan

-Lachlan Sullivan (born 25 September 1997) is an Australian rules footballer who plays for the Collingwood Football Club in the Australian Football League (AFL).
+Lachlan John Sullivan (born 25 September 1997) is an Australian rules footballer who played for the Collingwood Football Club in the Australian Football League (AFL).

 State football

 Sullivan began his career playing junior football for East Malvern Knights in the South Metro Junior Football League.
 He played school football at St Kevin's College from 2010-2015, playing for the school's First XVIII side from Year 10 through to Year 12.
 In 2016, Sullivan joined St Kevin's Old Boys in the Victorian Amateur Football Association (VAFA).
 Transitioning to the Victorian Football League (VFL) in 2019, he signed with Footscray.
 Sullivan's consistent performance led to him being named team captain, and winning Footscray's Best and Fairest awards in both 2022 and 2023, as well as being awarded the 2023 Coaches MVP Award, attributed to his average of 30.9 disposals and 7.9 clearances per game.
 Sullivan's strong VFL performance in 2023 culminated in finishing third in voting for the J. J. Liston Trophy, and being selected as captain in the 2023 VFL Team of the Year.